 - designed to carry a load of less than two tonnes and fewer than nine passengers; and

 The definition of a road vehicle for LCT purposes includes limousines regardless of the passenger carrying capacity.
 The value above which the LCT becomes payable is the LCT threshold.
 The LCT threshold is a GST inclusive value which, for the 2016/17 financial year, is set at $64,132.
 (NB: Customs Value can be an amount less than the LCT threshold figure, as shown in the example below).

 LCT does not apply to a car above the LCT threshold if it is a commercial vehicle that is not designed for the principal purpose of carrying passengers.
 Further information about vehicles that are not subject to LCT can be found on the ATO website at

-The LCT rate is 33 % (commencing 1 July 2008, prior to that date the rate was 25%).
+The LCT rate is 33 %.
 While the LCT threshold is GST-inclusive, LCT is only payable on the GST-exclusive amount which exceeds the threshold value.

 An example of how the LCT is applied is shown below: